aakriiti2504/Kickstarter_Analysis/README.md

 Throughout this project Microsoft Excel was used to sort, organize and analyze crowdfunding data.
 The detailed analysis will help in determining the specific factors that would help in making the campaign for Louise successful.
 Pivot tables and charts were used to visualize the data in a specific setup.

 ### Purpose
 The purpose of this project is to analyze our data based on various parameters and draw conclusions based on the outcomes.
-The dataset provided mirrors a real world scenario that rquires data analysis and visualization.
+The dataset provided  a real world scenario that requires data analysis and visualization.
 The main purpose of this project is to help Louise plan her crowdfunding campaign successfully so that she can meet her goals for the play 'Fever'.

 The detailed analysis would help Louise understand the trend and get an in depth insight into her campaign from start to finish.
 The findings will also help her to organize more such campaigns in the future and show her how she can determine factors important for a successful campaign.
 The analyzed data foucuses on helping Louise kickstart her production.